// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 Bottom Line

 For maximum coverage with no subscriptions, install both.
-Cronometer Free for nutrient review; PlateLens Free for fast daily logging.
+PlateLens Free for fast daily logging; Cronometer Free for weekly nutrient review.
 Both free indefinitely.

 Most users who think they need Premium don’t.
 Free tiers in 2026 are more capable than they were even two years ago.
 Try free for 30 days before deciding what to pay for.